SliNGz/stb_image/README.md

 * Links project against dependency.

 #### Arguments:
-    Every argument acceptable by FetchContent_Declare.
+Any argument acceptable by FetchContent_Declare.\
 For more information, checkout CMake's FetchContent_Declare docs.